arkon108/book-reviews/summaries/005-ego-is-the-enemy.md

 Part III - Failure
 -------
 It happens to everyone at some times, trials, setbacks and failures are a part of life.
-But where ego can be a nasty side effect of success, in failure it can be fatal.
+But where ego can be a nasty side effect of success, in failure _it can be fatal_.

 > The reality is that while yes, often people set themselves up to crash, good people fail (or other people fail them) all the time too.
 People who have already been through a lot find themselves stuck with more.
 Life isn’t fair.
 Ego loves this notion, the idea that something is “fair” or not.
 Psychologists call it narcissistic injury when we take personally totally indifferent and objective events.
 We do that when our sense of self is fragile and dependent on life going our way all the time.
 Whether what you’re going through is your fault or your problem doesn’t matter, because it’s yours to deal with right now.

 Humble and strong people have less trouble going through difficult times than egotists - their identity isn't threatened and they get by without constant validation.
-As Plutarch said - "The future bears down upon each one of us with all the hazards of the unknown", the only way is through.
+As Plutarch said - "The future bears down upon each one of us with all the hazards of the unknown". _The only way is through_.

 ### Alive Time Or Dead Time?
-Malcolm X was a criminal, and in February 1946, he got ten years for trying to fence a watch he has stolen, at barely 21 years old.
-They found evidence of his criminal activities, so no doubt he deserved to go to jail, so he did, and there faced what Robert Greene called "Alive Time or Dead Time" scenario.
-Dead time is when people are passive and waiting, and alive time when they are learning, acting and using every second of their time.
+When in February of 1946 Malcolm-X got 10 years in jail, he faced what Robert Greene called _"Alive Time or Dead Time"_ life scenario. _Dead time_ is when people are passive and waiting, and _alive time_ when they are learning, acting and using every second of their time.

 Malcolm chose Alive Time and spent his time learning.
-He taught himself how to be a reader by lending out a dictionary and not just read it, but copied it longhand from cover to cover.
-He read politics, sociology, philosophy.
-Many people know what he did after the prison, but they don't understand how the combination of acceptance, humility and strength contributed to the transformation.
+He taught himself how to be a reader by lending out a dictionary and had not just read it, but copied it longhand from cover to cover.
+He had read politics, sociology, philosophy.
+Many people know what he did after the prison, but they don't understand how the combination of acceptance, humility and strength had contributed to the transformation.

 > In life, we all get stuck with dead time.
 It's occurrence isn't in out control.
 It's use, on the other hand, is. <br>Don't let stubborness make a bad situation worse.